On the Challenges of Detecting Side-Channel Attacks in SGX: Results for libgcrypt

-\subsection{Effectiveness Against Detection Tools}
+\subsection{Effectiveness against detection tools}

-We now assess the effectiveness of T-SGX and the ideal tool described above in detecting our attack strategy.
-Recall that T-SGX monitors the number of AEXs whereas the ideal tool monitors all of the performance metrics proposed in literature, namely number of AEXs, execution time, and cache misses.
+We now assess the effectiveness of T-SGX and \ideal{} described above in detecting an adversary using any of our attack strategies.
+Recall that T-SGX monitors the number of transaction aborts whereas \ideal{} monitors performance metrics proposed in literature, namely number of AEXs, execution time, and cache misses.

 We collect the aforementioned performance metrics, when the victim is under attack, as well as when the victim is running in a benign environment either (i) alone or (ii) while another process is running on the same machine.
 For the latter, we used either \f{Redis}---a key-value store---and we mimic a realistic workload as in~\cite{redis-workload}, or GCC while building a large project.
 Finally, we record the required performance metrics while attacking the victim with standard side-channel attacks.